opallch/delivery_fee_api/README.md

 This repository contains the implementation of an HTTP API (single POST endpoint `delivery-fee-calculator`) which could be used for calculating the delivery fee, using Flask.
 All payloads and parameters needed for calculating the delivery fee are implemented as pydantic classes in order to have a better validation.

 ## Running the API & Prerequisites
 Running the API (with development server) is recommended for local development, but running in Docker (with gunicorn) is also possible (this is implemented mainly as an option for deployment).
-First, clone this repository and go to the root of this repository.
+First, head to the root of this project.

 ### Running without Development Server
 1. Prerequisites: